 Dante’s analysis of the human soul from sin to redemption in "The Divine Comedy" is the focus of this seminar.
 Students explore Dante’s contribution to the world’s literary heritage in its cultural context, with attention to themes in medieval art and thought.
-The course introduces students to the range of Dante’s intellectual engagement with the socio-political issues of late medieval Italy, as well.
+The course introduces students to the range of Dante’s intellectual engagement with the sociopolitical issues of late medieval Italy, as well.
 Short passages from key scholars of the text supplement ample reading selections from the three canticles of Hell, Purgatory and Paradise.
 Students consider issues of translation by comparing several versions of a specific canto.
 Coursework involves close reading, class discussion and oral presentations in Italian, as well as a research paper, a short original translation and a final exam.
 This course is not available on a pass/D/fail basis.
 Prerequisite: ITAL 321 or equivalent.
 Offered occasionally.

 The topics studied may vary from year to year and have included "Fellini on Lust, Love and Loss" and "Rossellini, De Sica and Neorealism," among others.
 The course is discussion-based and aims to develop an understanding of and appreciation for both Italian cinema’s contribution to the art of film and its visual expression of Italian culture.
 Coursework includes oral presentations, short papers and a final exam.
 The course emphasizes the development of writing and research skills.
 It is open to first- and second-year students outside of MLL, as well as any students doing degree work in MLL who wish to use the course to satisfy advanced requirements in Italian.
 It may be repeated one time for a maximum of 1.0 unit of credit if the content is substantially different the second time.
 The course is taught in English.
 This counts toward the film major and the fine arts distribution requirement when paired with another film course.
 Attendance at film screenings is required.
 No prerequisite.
 Generally offered every year.

 This course provides an introduction to contemporary Italian literature in its historical context.
 The course deepens understanding of the Italian language through advanced analysis of grammar and syntax in literary texts.
 Beyond reading and discussion, coursework includes short response papers, a research paper, oral presentations and a final exam.
 Attendance at evening film showings is required.
-This course can be repeated for credit up to 1.0 Kenyon unit.
-Prerequisite: ITAL 213Y–214Y or equivalent.
+This course can be repeated for credit up to 1.0 unit.
+Prerequisite: ITAL 213-214Y or equivalent.
 Offered every year.

 This course is designed as a survey and exploration of perceptions of Italian literary and artistic creation from the Middle Ages to the present.
-A choice of literary texts selected according to a variety of themes, works of art from the Middle Ages to the 20th century, and films to contextualize discussion of whether a continuity and a stream of Italian creativity can be said to exist throughout the history of Italian culture (and how to define such continuity or discontinuity).
+It covers literary texts selected according to a variety of themes, works of art from the Middle Ages to the 20th century, and films to contextualize discussion of whether a continuity and stream of Italian creativity can be said to exist throughout the history of Italian culture (and how to define such continuity or discontinuity).
 Themes may include the imagery of love, religion, family and philosophical reflections such as those on the nature of the individual.
-Students will read selections from both classical literary authors and contemporary authors, along with essays on the history of medieval and Renaissance painting and experiences of modernity.
-For cinema, they will watch films by Visconti, Fellini, Antonioni, Bertolucci and others, exploring how the themes have changed or remained the same through the Italian literary and cultural tradition.
+Students read selections from both classical literary authors and contemporary authors, along with essays on the history of medieval and Renaissance painting and experiences of modernity.
+For cinema, they watch films by Visconti, Fellini, Antonioni, Bertolucci and others, exploring how the themes have changed or remained the same through the Italian literary and cultural tradition.
 Prerequisite: ITAL 321 or equivalent.
 Offered every other year.